DSiB-G2/G2-CovPipeline/README.md

 # G2-CovPipeline
 A student project under the supervision of IKIM-Essen for the Master's project course "Data Science in Bioinformatics"

-During the course, we have implemented an easy to use pipeline for assigning lineages to SARS-CoV-2 (COVID) next generation sequencing data using the Snakemake workflow managment system.
+During the course, we have implemented an easy to use pipeline for assigning lineages to SARS-CoV-2 (COVID) Next-Generation Sequencing data using the Snakemake workflow management system

 ## Instructions on how to run the pipeline